ostin-project/ostin-kernel/documentation/sysfuncs.md

   * Previously the thread must reserve the selected port for itself by function 46.
   * Instead of call to this function it is better to use processor instructions in/out - this is much faster and a bit shorter and easier.

-## Function 44: Define Operations at IRQ Arrival

-At IRQ arrival the system can read the data from ports defined by this function and write these data to internal buffer, whence they can be read by function 42.

-Parameters:

-  * eax = 44 - function number
-  * ebx = pointer to the array of structures each describing one port:
-    * +0: word: 0 means end of array, otherwise port number
-    * +2: byte: reserved (ignored)
-    * +3: byte: 1=read byte from this port, 2=read word
-  * ecx = IRQ number, 0..15

-Returned value:

-  * eax = 0 - success
-  * eax = 1 - the thread is not owner of selected IRQ

-Remarks:

-  * Previously the thread must reserve for itself selected IRQ by function 45.
-  * First 16 ports are considered only.
-  * The current implementation considers incorrect value of field +3 as a signal to terminate IRQ processing.

-## Function 45: Reserve/Free IRQ

-Parameters:

-  * eax = 45 - function number
-  * ebx = 0 - reserve, 1 = free
-  * ecx = IRQ number, 0..15

-Returned value:

-  * eax = 0 - success
-  * eax = 1 - error (invalid IRQ number or attempt to reserve not free IRQ or to free IRQ, not reserved by this thread)

-Remarks:

-  * IRQ reservation is required for functions 42 and 44.
-  * Only one thread can reserve the specific IRQ.
-  * IRQs, handled by the system itself, are reserved by the system (thread 1) at booting.
-  * When a thread terminates, all reserved by it IRQs are freed automatically.

 ## Function 46: Reserve/Free a Group of Input/Output Ports